TBradfordSprague/GettingCleaningDataProject/ReadMe.md

 	e.
 Tidy the data by separating activity and subject variables.
 	f.
 Sort rows by activity first, then subject.

-The final step makes it easy to verify the success in a View() windows.
+The final step makes it easy to verify the success in a View() window.

 ## Running the Script on Mac or Linux ##